Grant Stewart (cricketer)

-Grant Stewart (born 19 February 1994) is an Italian-Australian professional cricketer who plays for Kent County Cricket Club.
-He made his first-class cricket debut for Kent in September 2017 in the club's final County Championship match of the season, having signed his first professional contract at the end of August.
+Grant Stewart (born 19 February 1994) is an Australian-Italian cricketer who plays for Kent County Cricket Club.
+He made his first-class cricket debut for Kent in September 2017 in the club's final County Championship match of the season, after signing his first professional contract at the end of August.

 He plays as a bowling all-rounder and has been described as "a big, strong lad who hits it a mile and bowls with reasonable pace" and as having "heaps of natural ability" as a cricketer.
-In 2021 he made his Twenty20 International debut for Italy, qualifying to play for the side through his Italian mother.
+In 2021 he made his Twenty20 International debut for Italy, qualifying to play for the team through his Italian mother.

 Early life

-Stewart is a qualified civil engineer who attended the University of Newcastle and worked as a graduate project engineer in Australia.
-He was born at Kalgoorlie in Western Australia but grew up mainly in New South Wales, first in Sydney and then in Lorn near Newcastle, living on a turf farm.
+Stewart was born at Kalgoorlie in Western Australia but grew up in New South Wales, first in Sydney and then in Lorn near Newcastle, living on a turf farm.
+Stewart attended the University of Newcastle, where he studied civil engineering and worked as a graduate project engineer in Australia.
 Originally a wicket-keeper and leg-spin bowler, he converted to play as a fast bowler and played for Northern Suburbs Cricket Club in Maitland and Newcastle Cricket Club alongside Kent pace bowler Mitchell Claydon, winning representative honours with the New South Wales Country XI in 2016.
 Stewart's brother, Luke, occasionally played alongside him at Newcastle.